 “The piano is such a terrific common thing, such a terrific bringer-together of individuals, even if you can just play the most basic thing,” Parham states.
 “It makes me a bit sad that more individuals do not return to it as grownups, because they think they can’t do it.

 They ‘d never ever believe that about sport: individuals pick up a tennis racket or kick a football about although they understand they’re no Andy Murray or David Beckham.
 I ‘d like to begin a project by saying: simply do it!”

-Is Learning The Piano Hard For Older People or Even Young Adults?
+Is Learning The Piano Hard For Older People?

 A good friend called me just recently and asked, “I’m 35 – isn’t really that too old to begin music lessons?
 Is piano hard to learn for adults?”
 I informed her there is no such thing as too old to begin anything, particularly music lessons.